designedmind/2017/multiple-drafts-dennett-non-monotonic.md

 here: our conscious experience appears to be able to _anticipate_ the change in colour before it occurs.

 Dennett does an excellent job of demystifying this apparent oddity.
-He makes use of a crucial, and typically Dennettian, distinction: that between the temporal _content_ of a representation, and the temporal properties of the representation itself.
+His explanation makes use of a crucial, and typically Dennettian,
+distinction: that between the temporal _content_ of a representation, and the temporal properties of the representation itself.
 The key insight is that a judgement made by the brain can be _antedated_: its content given a earlier “postmark” which retroactively splices it into an unfolding account of what happened.
 If new data arrives which contradicts an earlier working hypothesis, such as "there is a green spot moving southeast", the story being told can be updated so that it is a new best fit for the stimulus received thus far.
-In this case, the most reasonable hypothesis, given that the brain is also making an inference about movement, is that the spot By the time I am asked to describe what I saw, the record of "what I saw" has already been patched with the new interpretation that I appear to become conscious of the colour switch before the colour switch actually occurs.
+In this case, the most reasonable hypothesis, given that the brain is also making an inference about movement, is that the spot changes .

+By the time I am asked to describe what I saw, the record of "what I saw" has already been patched with the new interpretation that I appear to become conscious of the colour switch before the colour switch actually occurs.

 Thus, a judgement made at time _t_ can be "about" how the world seemed at some _earlier_ time _t'_.
 Dennett's dangerous idea is that this